 Social Connections Support Group

-A monthly safe and open gathering for parents and caregivers to provide support and sharing of parental roles, problem solving, and idea sharing.
+A twice-monthly safe and open gathering for parents and caregivers to provide support and sharing of parental roles, problem solving, and idea sharing.
 The Social Connections Support Group includes mutual self-help, shared leadership, and family support while strengthening protective factors and social networks.
 All groups and discussions are parent-led and light refreshments are provided.

 Cooking Matters for Adults

 Nutrition classes designed for adults offer hands-on cooking using healthy recipes and affordable ingredients.
 Participants receive take-home groceries after each class and graduation cooking tools, including a cookbook, knife, and cutting board.
 Classes run weekly for 6 weeks.